martinecker/SkellyUltra/README.md

 - Audio processing and streaming to the Skelly Ultra speaker

 **Important**: The REST server requires `pipewire`, `bluetoothctl`, and related audio tools on the Linux host where it runs.

+**Important**: When using a Raspberry Pi to run the server it is *highly* recommended to use a dedicated Bluetooth USB dongle.
+The built-in Bluetooth controller usually has problems to stream audio to a classic Bluetooth speaker device like the Ultra Skelly, resulting in very choppy playback.

 For installation and setup of the REST server, see the [REST Server Documentation](custom_components/skelly_ultra/skelly_ultra_srv/README.md).